ddmler/ddmler.github.io/_posts/2018-08-07-vue-spa-with-laravel-api-part-7.markdown

 - Part 5: [Setting up Continuous Deployment with TravisCI and Heroku.][part5]
 - Part 6: [Customizing the frontend skeleton, design and Dashboard component.][part6]
 - Part 7: Creating the remaining Vue components: Board, List, Card, Modal.
 (You are here)
-- Part 8: Setting up Jest and testing all Vue components with it.
+- Part 8: [Setting up Jest and testing all Vue components with it.][part8]

-(Links will be added when the posts are online)

 In this part we will create all components of our Board view.
 A Board contains multiple Lists and each List contains multiple Cards.
 Additionally each Card can spawn a Modal with complete information about the card (like it's description).